2NCE3/2NCE3/README.md

 I’m not just a developer —
 I’m a **code-born shadow**, a voice from the void, forged in silence.
 Not every programmer seeks light.
-Some of us were born in the dark… and we stayed.

 ---